johno/johnotander.github.io/talks.md

         Decorators on Rails
       </a>
     </h1>
-    I gave a lightening talk, at a #brewby for <a href="http://localmotion.io">Localmotion</a>, on Decorators and the Draper gem.
+    I gave a lightning talk, at a #brewby for <a href="http://localmotion.io">Localmotion</a>, on Decorators and the Draper gem.
 They clean up view logic, and make those templates wonderful to look at.
   </div>
 </div>